fatohassan/fatohassan/README.md

+Hi!
+It's Fatma.
+A pragmatic software engineer that favor Mathematics.
-- The power of imagination makes us infinte.
+- I believe "The power of imagination makes us infinte".
-- Teach what you know.
+- Always "Teach what you know".
 - How to reach me : hfatma696@gmail.com.

 <!---